WICG/attribution-reporting-api/verbose_debugging_reports.md

 ### Report data

-The report data is included in the requested body as a JSON list of objects, and each object has a string field `type` and a dictionary field `body`, e.g.:
+The report data is included in the request body as a JSON list of objects, and each object has a string field `type` and a dictionary field `body`, e.g.:

 ```jsonc